RECTOR-LABS/recSOL/README.md

 ---

 ## Overview

-The **recSOL** token represents staked SOL on the Solana blockchain, providing a 1:1 equivalence:
+The **recSOL** token represents staked SOL on the Solana blockchain, providing a mechanism to earn staking rewards while maintaining liquidity.
-**1 recSOL = 1 SOL**

-Key benefits include:
+### Key Features:
+- **Yield Accrual**: Over time, the value of recSOL relative to SOL increases.
+This is due to staking rewards being added to the pool, which benefits all recSOL holders.
+  - For example, if you hold 1 recSOL today, it will represent more SOL in the future as rewards are distributed to the staking pool.
-- **Liquidity**: Retain the flexibility of SOL usage while earning staking rewards.
+- **Liquidity**: Use your recSOL tokens freely in DeFi protocols while earning staking rewards.
-- **Simplicity**: Stake SOL effortlessly without worrying about technical complexities.
-- **Decentralized**: Built on the robust and secure Solana blockchain.
+- **Decentralization**: Powered by the secure and efficient Solana blockchain.

+**How it works**:
+- When you stake SOL to mint recSOL, your SOL is delegated to validators that earn staking rewards.
+- These rewards are continuously added to the staking pool, increasing the SOL backing each recSOL.
+- This means the recSOL/SOL ratio will grow over time, reflecting the accumulation of staking rewards.

+By holding recSOL, you're automatically compounding your staking rewards without any additional action required.

 ---